Ci2Lab/FjordVision/docs/hierarcical_cnn.md

 # Define the hierarchical structure for the number of classes at each level
 num_classes_hierarchy = [2, 5, 10, 20]  # Binary, Class, Genus, Species levels
-num_additional_features = 3  # Number of additional features like confidence or IOU
+num_additional_features = 2  # Number of additional features like confidence and predicted species

 # Initialize the HierarchicalCNN model
 model = HierarchicalCNN(num_classes_hierarchy, num_additional_features)